-The Akron ’s parks need the help from its residents.
-That’s why the city is asking residents to give input through an online survey on Akron’s parks to make improvements.
+The Akron’s parks need the help from its residents.
+That’s why the city is asking residents to give input through an online survey on Akron recreational programming to make improvements.

 The city asks residents to share their knowledge about recreational amenities, as well as their interests and needs.
 That will help to develop a strategic plan to improve the community, as well as recreational programming.